Greenan Maze

 Family ticket (2 adults + 2 children)€32.00

-Tickets are purchased on‑site; no advance booking is required for general admission.
+Tickets are purchased on‑site; advance online booking is optional for groups and events.

 Getting There